It just takes a little local know-how to discover it – and Jane Cook, the award-winning blogger behind Hungry City Hippy knows just where to look.

 La Cuina, 11 Kings Road, lacuina.co.uk, 029 2019 0265

 Tucked down an alleyway in trendy Canton, surrounded by old industrial warehouses, lies Dusty Knuckle.
 This indoor-outdoor restaurant serves some of the best pizza in the country from its quirky courtyard.
 It’s all down to owner Phill’s unrivalled focus on provenance, and his commitment to making pizza which is as authentically Italian as possible (his frequent trips to Naples pretty much guarantee it).
-A new city-centre venue will transform a former park-warden's house in Sophia Gardens, and is due to open late 2019.

 The ‘International Food Mile’